-This summer short course will draw on a variety of empirical methods with careful consideration of measurement issues to provide will provide attendees with a systematic and rigorous overview of the relationship between positive mental well-being and physical health
+This summer short course will draw on a variety of empirical methods with careful consideration of measurement issues to provide will provide attendees with a systematic and rigorous overview of the relationship between positive emotional well-being and physical health.

 The short course aims to achieve the following objectives:

-To provide up-to-date, state-of-the-art knowledge on the linkages between mental well-being and physical health outcomes;
+To provide up-to-date, state-of-the-art knowledge on the linkages between emotional well-being and physical health outcomes

-To develop participants’ research skills and their ability to identify appropriate epidemiological and other research methods that can be used to study mental well-being and physical health outcomes;
+To develop participants’ research skills and their ability to identify appropriate epidemiological and other research methods that can be used to study emotional well-being and physical health outcomes

-The first course will be held in at UCL in London in July 13-17, 2020.
-Following this inaugural year, the course will be hosted every July.
-As a collaboration between the Center for Health and Happiness and the Department of Behavioural Science and Health at UCL, the course will rotate between the two institutions every year.
-This rotating model will allow the short course to have a more global reach and will assist in building an international community interested in and committed to building the science around linkages between mental well-being and physical health outcomes.
+The last course was held from July 10-14, 2023, on Harvard University's Campus in Cambridge, MA.
+We plan to host the course every July.
+As a collaboration between the Harvard T.H.
+Chan School of Public Health and the Department of Behavioural Science and Health at UCL, the course will rotate between the two institutions every year.
+This rotating model will allow the short course to have a more global reach and will assist in building an international community interested in and committed to building the science around linkages between emotional well-being and physical health outcomes.
 In addition, it will allow course organizers to maximally utilize academic and human resources from both institutions.